khsamonte/blog/markdown/japanese/first-year-studying-japanese.md

 ・**Some people will be much better at output at a much earlier stage**, but I like to think they're exceptionally talented.
 This point will be fringe and inarticulate, so take it with a grain of salt.
 My patterns of output are much more "emulative" than they are "creative" in that, my speaking feels way more natural when I "imitiate" other people's speaking rather than creating sentences in my own mind before saying them.
 I feel the exact same way with English, which is why my speaking output came much later than my writing output.

 ### Random Musings

+・**Japanese is a beautiful language and a lot of Japanese media is lost in translation**.
+You can criticize Haruki Murakami's writing all you want, but you'll understand the beauty of his prose once you learn the language he writes with.
+To capture that beauty with translation is purely impossible.

 ・**Technology has immensely facilitated the study of languages**, and we are very fortunate to be living in modern times.
 Take the time to learn how to use them as early as possible.
 And with the dawn of AI, there has never been a better time to learn a new language.